 The building appears to have followed one of Scott and Moffatt's standard designs with a single-storey entrance block at the west.
 This had a central archway and would have contained a porter's lodge, board-room, offices and a chapel.
 To the rear, the main accommodation block was three storeys high, with the Master and Matron's accommodation at the centre, with males housed to one side and females to the other.
 An H-shaped block to the rear is likely to have been an infirmary.
 Around the edge of the site were various workshops and utility rooms such as the laundry.

+Following the opening of a new workhouse on Belevedere Road in 1884, the old workhouse infirmary was used as an infectious diseases hospital.
 The site was sold to Messrs.
-Bass & Co June 1891 for £3000.
+Bass, Ratcliff and Gretton, June 1891 for £3000.
 The workhouse buildings have been demolished and the site is now used for storage by a brewery.

 In 1842, the Commissioners investigating the employment and conditions of children in mines and manufactories, discovered that workhouse boys, some as young as eight, were being sent on "apprenticeships" of up to twelve years working in coal mines.
 As a result, some unions in the coal-mining districts of South Staffordshire and adjacent areas were asked to provide detailed information on the children who had been apprenticed in the mining industry in recent years.
 The return for the Burton-upon-Trent covering the years 1841-42 is included below.